wangbin579/auxiliary/README.md

 ![tcpcopy](https://raw.github.com/wangbin579/auxiliary/master/images/traditional_archicture.GIF)

 As shown in Figure 1, TCPCopy consists of two parts: the TCPCopy client (tcpcopy) and the TCPCopy server (intercept).
-While the TCPCopy client runs on the online server and captures the online requests, the TCPCopy server runs on the target test server and does some assistant work, such as passing response info to the TCPCopy client and filtering outbound traffic.
+While the TCPCopy client runs on the online server and captures the online requests, the TCPCopy server runs on the test server and does some assistant work, such as passing response info to the TCPCopy client and filtering outbound traffic.

-The TCPCopy client (tcpcopy) utilizes raw socket input technique by default to capture the online packets at the network layer and does the necessary processing (including TCP interaction simulation, network latency control, and common upper-layer interaction simulation), and uses raw socket output technique by default to send packets to the target server.
+The TCPCopy client (tcpcopy) utilizes raw socket input technique by default to capture the online packets at the network layer and does the necessary processing (including TCP interaction simulation, network latency control, and common upper-layer interaction simulation), and uses raw socket output technique by default to send packets to the test server.

 The TCPCopy server (intercept) is responsible for passing the response header to the TCPCopy client.
 By setting the iptables command, locally generated response packets will be sent to the corresponding kernel module (ip_queue or nfqueue), and then the kernel module will attempt to deliver the packets to the TCPCopy server (intercept), which will extract response header information and determine whether to drop the packet or not.
 To make the TCPCopy client send the next packet, the TCPCopy server (intercept) often needs to send the response header to the TCPCopy client using a special channel.
 When the TCPCopy client receives the response header, it utilizes the header information to modify the attributes of online packets and continues to send another packet.
-It should be noticed that the responses from the target server are dropped at the network layer of the target server and not return to the end-user by default.
+It should be noticed that the responses from the test server are dropped at the network layer of the test server and not return to the end-user by default.

 ![tcpcopy](https://raw.github.com/wangbin579/auxiliary/master/images/traditional_usage.GIF)